athena-framework/website/docs/why_athena.md

 #### Point of Extension

 A common way to do certain things in other frameworks is the use of macro DSLs specific to each framework.
 While it can work well, it makes it harder to expand upon/customize.
 Given annotations are a core Crystal language construct, there nothing special needed to access the annotations themselves.
-This can e espeically useful for third party code to have a tigher integration while also being totally agnostic of what framework the code is even used in.
+This can be especially useful for third party code to have a tighter integration while also being totally agnostic of what framework the code is even used in.

 #### User Defined Annotations